-If a child in the District is found to have lice, the child's parent will be contacted to have the child treated and to pick up the student at the parent's earliest.
+If a child in the District is found to have lice, the child's parent will be contacted to have the child treated and to pick up the student.
 After treatment with an FDA-approved pediculicide/ovicide, treatment by a qualified healthcare provider, or treatment at a clinic specializing in lice and nit removal, and upon returning to school, the child will be examined by the school health staff or principal.
 The District practices a policy of "no live lice" as a criteria for return to school.
 (Board Policy 8451 - Pediculosis)